-The greatest difficulty of parenting a newborn is often night feedings!
+Perhaps the greatest difficulty of parenting a newborn is getting up at night for night feedings!
 Do you agree?

 Most parents agree that middle-of-the-night feedings can be really rough!